Foreign policy of the Kennedy administration: New Nations

 Between 1960 and 1963, twenty-four countries gained independence as the process of decolonization continued.
 They all joined the "Third World."
 Many sought to avoid close alignment with either the United States or the Soviet Union.
 In 1961, the leaders of India, Yugoslavia, Indonesia, Egypt, and Ghana created the Non-Aligned Movement.
 Instead of encouraging this development Kennedy wanted them to look to the U.S. as a role model.
 He wooed their leaders, expanding economic aid and appointing knowledgeable ambassadors.
 He placed a special emphasis on Africa, and he forged close relationships with several African leaders.
 Kennedy considered the Congo Crisis to be one of the most important foreign policy issues facing his presidency, and he supported a UN operation that prevented the secession of the State of Katanga.

 Kennedy sought closer relations with Indian Prime Minister Jawaharlal Nehru through increased economic and a tilt away from Pakistan, but made little progress in bringing India closer to the United States.
 Kennedy also hoped to minimize Soviet influence in Egypt through good relations with President Gamal Abdel Nasser, but Nasser's hostility towards Saudi Arabia and Jordan closed off the possibility of closer relations.

-In Southeast Asia, Kennedy helped mediate the West New Guinea dispute, convincing Indonesia and the Netherlands to agree to a plebiscite to determine the status of Dutch New Guinea.

 His administration established the Food for Peace program and the Peace Corps to provide aid to developing countries in various ways.
 Together with the Alliance for Progress in Latin America they promoted modernization and development in poor nations.
 Food for Peace program became a central element in American foreign policy.
 It eventually helped many countries to develop their economies and become commercial import customers.
 The Peace Corps grew to 5,000 members by March 1963 and 10,000 the following year.